qkqpttgf/OneManager-php/readme.md

 # NOTICE:

-  The release is used as archive.
+  The Releases is used as archive, not newest code.

   Please read the descriptions of settings before raising an issue.